delta-kim/document/DecentralizedSMSVerification protocol_en.md

 - Verify the terminal

 Refers to the access terminal that provides user authentication.
-The terminal consists of a mobile device and a corresponding authentication terminal program installed on it, as well as a SIM card that carries the MSISDN.
-It is responsible for receiving user SMS authentication information, obtaining the user's sending number, and forwarding it to the server-side.
+The terminal consists of a mobile device and a corresponding verification terminal program installed on it, as well as a SIM card that carries the MSISDN.
+It is responsible for receiving user SMS verification information, obtaining the user's sending number, and forwarding it to the server-side.

 - Verify terminal pool